nathanael-brt/GETALP-internship/README.md

 ### ProsodicDataFromCorpus
 This script permits to launch PLSPP_MFA but using the text from the gold corpus instead of WhisperX to make the transcription.

 To work, it needs PLSPP to be installed into the *"GETALP-internship/../plspp/"* directory.
 It also needs [MFA](https://montreal-forced-aligner.readthedocs.io/) to align the text.
+It also need the `intervalles2wavAndtimetable.praat` script to be into the *"plspp/scripts"* directory.

 It first creates and transfer the file necessary to PLSPP_MFA using [MFA_segmented_files.py](#MFA_segmented_files) and then launch the pipeline without the transcription part.